| by Eric Englund & Karen De Coster Good

 Merlots and Cabs that are in the same price range.
 So why

 wait to try them?
+In fact,

 many red wines are oftentimes pure plonk.
 Unfortunately, the